-Tri-State Roofing & Chimneys is headquartered in Garfield, at 163 Midland Ave just off Passaic Street.
+Tri-State Roofing and Chimneys is headquartered in Garfield, at 163 Midland Ave just off Passaic Street.
 That matters when you have an active leak: most Garfield emergencies, our crew is at your house in under 30 minutes, not the 60–90 minutes it takes contractors dispatching from Bergenfield, Paramus, or Hackensack.
 We work every neighborhood in the city — the Belmont Hill section up by Garfield High School, the older streetcar housing along Passaic Street and Outwater Lane, the Belmont Park area, the Lanza section near Most Sacred Heart parish, and the newer construction up by the Plauderville stop.

 Garfield's housing stock is mostly 1920s–1960s — streetcar-suburb colonials, capes, two-family flats, and a substantial inventory of original tenement-style multi-family on Outwater and the surrounding streets.
 That building era brings a specific repair profile: chimney flashing failures are the single most common leak source, ice damming at the eaves is annual on poorly ventilated attics, and the original underlayment on roofs older than 25 years has usually dried out completely.